Young Alumni Share How College Shaped Their Career Success

 My bachelor’s in mechanical engineering provided a strong and broad technical foundation to start my career.
 The department is filled with faculty invested in seeing their students succeed both before and after graduation.
 No engineering job relies on a technical degree alone, though, and Flight Operations in particular requires a unique mix of technical and soft skills that aren’t all found in the classroom.

-I had the chance to expand these critical soft skills through opportunities like Lasallian Outreach Volunteer Experience (L.O.V.E) trips, on-campus employment in the Center for Academic Success and ITS, and through the college’s required humanities courses.
+I had the chance to expand these critical soft skills through opportunities like Lasallian Outreach Volunteer Experience (L.O.V.E) trips, on-campus employment in the Center for Academic Success and ITS, and through the university’s required humanities courses.
 Meghan Makarczuk, then of the Center for Career Development, was also instrumental in guiding me through my professional development journey, all the way from zero prior work experience to where I am today.

 Advice for current and future students: